 Even if you can't determine the exact scale of a figure, you may still be able to use Ballparking to narrow your choices.
 Choosing the correct answer doesn't always rely on you calculating a precise value — often it will be clear that some of the answers are either too big or too small, and therefore you can eliminate those just by using the figure instead.
 This can help you move through the Math section at the pace you need.

 Brushing up on what content the ACT will throw your way is half the battle of efficient test prep.
 And if you want to determine which areas you know well and which areas might benefit from a little more practice, a free practice test can help!
-For more strategies on how to navigate the Math section of the ACT, as well as tips and tricks for every section of the test, check out our book Cracking the ACT.
+For more strategies on how to navigate the Math section of the ACT, as well as tips and tricks for every section of the test, check out our book ACT Prep.